 Biology, the study of life, is not limited to a single topic but actually involves several aspects like structure and function, behavior, name, applications, etc.

-Since its advent as a scientific discipline, a lot of scientists have contributed to its advancement and development, be it voluntarily or by serendipity.
+Since its advent as a scientific discipline, many scientists have contributed to its advancement and development, be it voluntarily or by serendipity.
 With that, names of significant discoverers come to mind, along with their great contributions on specific fields of biology.

-In this post, we have explored the names of the founding scientists or the so-called “Fathers” in the field of biology and the corresponding scientific contributions they’ve made that will be remembered forever.
+On this page, we have explored the names of the founding scientists or the so-called “Fathers” in the field of biology and the corresponding scientific contributions they’ve made that will be remembered forever.

 The father of biology is Aristotle.
 Here are the fathers of biology in various sub-disciplines of biology.